Cycling education programs

 - Cycling and transit - when and how bikes are allowed on C-trains and buses

-- Types of cycle tracks and bike lanes - become familiar with the various types of designated, and shared, cycling spaces in Calgary
+- Types of cycle tracks and bike lanes - become familiar with the various types of cycling spaces in Calgary

 - Cycling signs and road markings - what they tell people cycling and driving in shared spaces to do (or not do)

-- Cycling information for drivers - what every driver needs to know to safely share the road with people cycling
+- Cycling information for people driving - what you need to know to safely share the road with people cycling

 - Winter cycling - ride year-round with a few adjustments to your cycling route, clothing and bicycle maintenance routine